naver/typedoc-to-mdx/README.md

 This module is designed for use with [docusaurus v2](https://docusaurus.io/)

 >⚠️ This library is in active development.
-APIs are likely to change without consideration for backwards compatibility.
+APIs are likely to change without considerations of backward compatibility.

 ## Options
 - "-c, --config <path>", "path to the config file"